'They Are Out There Daily': FBI Assisting Minneapolis Police In Crime Response

 Paul says the agency is not seeking publicity or recognition for fighting local crimes.

 “Our employees here live in these communities,” said Paul.
-“We want these communities to be safe not only for the American public but also for our own families.”MORE NEWS: MN WEATHER: Snow, Strong Winds Make For Messy Evening Commute
+“We want these communities to be safe not only for the American public but also for our own families.”MORE NEWS: In Just 8 Minutes, Teen Suffers 1st-Degree Frostbite Outside NHL Winter Classic

 The robbery of a small store can fall into the FBI’s jurisdiction, because it is considered interference with commerce which is a violation of federal law.